WordPress 6.1 Update Header

 More functions for featured images

-With WordPress 6.1, the selection of featured images is much easier: After the update, featured images can be selected directly from the placeholder of the cover block.
+WordPress 6.1 makes it much easier to select featured images: After the update, featured images can be selected directly from the placeholder of the cover block.

 In addition to the changes mentioned above, there will be other new and improved block types.
 For example, border support will be introduced for the Columns block, allowing users to define individual borders and at the same time create each border in a different style.